cdmoro/literature-clock/scripts/TRANSLATING.md

-# Translating a catalogue in batches
+# Translating and reviewing a catalogue

 `translate_catalogue.py` reads the British English catalogue and uses Google's unofficial public translation endpoint.
 It needs Python 3.9+ and no additional